SergeiDBykov/forecast_clustering/README.md

 # Cosmological forecast for  angular clustering of AGN and Clusters in eROSITA All-Sky X-ray survey

-This are  scripts and notebooks which are used to calculate the  results for the cosmological forecast of **eROSITA All-sky survey** in  X-ray.
+These are  scripts and notebooks which are used to calculate the  results for the cosmological forecast of **eROSITA All-sky survey** in  X-ray.

 The  analysis results I used in my [paper](https://arxiv.org/abs/2211.03455).
 Necessary python packages: `numpy, scipy, matplotlib, seaborn, pandas, numba, numdifftools, tqdm, chainconsumer`; cosmology packages in python: `pyccl, camb, jax_cosmo, cobaya`.